 Water Policy and Regulation

-Sustainable management of water and sanitation for all relies upon the collective action of interdependent stakeholders, playing their role effectively and efficiently.
-Transitioning to a water-wise world starts with people – people that inform and implement the right enabling environment.
+Sustainable management of water and sanitation for all relies upon the collective action of interdependent stakeholders, playing their roles effectively and efficiently.
+Transitioning to a water-wise world starts with people – people who inform and implement the right enabling environment.

 The Water Policy and Regulation agenda cuts across all agendas at IWA, connecting regulatory authorities and practitioners to inform and implement an enabling environment that makes the water-wise vision possible.